mickey/checkzilla/README.md

 ## CheckZilla

-CheckZilla is command line tool allowing you to check and be notified of outdated software.
+CheckZilla is a command line tool allowing you to check and be notified of outdated software.
 CheckZilla is extensible and already supports multiple "Checkers" (RubyGem, Pacman, Node.js) and "Notifiers" (Console, Email, HipChat).

 The main usage currently is to use it as a CRON, notifying you everyday of new softwares.